Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 4. Reduced conflict

-The Process of Obtaining a Consent Order
+The Process of Obtaining a Consent Orders

 Step 1: Negotiation and agreement